 A private investigator dealing with child custody can help in making sure that the interests of the children are protected.
-Our investigations are going to help in making sure that the child is safe while also gathering evidence to be used for your case.
+Our Child Custody Investigation in Anderson are going to help in making sure that the child is safe while also gathering evidence to be used for your case.

 What are Different Types of Child Custody?

 There are different types of custody.

 With legal custody, you are going to be responsible for making decisions that are in the best interest of the child or children.
 When you have physical custody, the child lives with you.
 Sole custody means that you will live with your child, and you also have the legal rights of making decisions.

 When you have sole custody, the other parent can be given visitation rights, but they cannot make decisions concerning the child or where they live.